palantir/policy-bot/README.md

   request_review:
     # False by default
     enabled: true
-    # mode modifies how users are selected. `all-users` will request all users
+    # mode modifies how reviewers are selected. `all-users` will request all users
     # who are able to approve the pending rule. `random-users` selects a small
-    # set of random users based on the required count of approvals.
+    # set of random users based on the required count of approvals. `teams` will
-    # defaults to 'random-users'
+    # request teams to review if possible.
+Defaults to 'random-users'.
-    mode: all-users|random-users
+    mode: all-users|random-users|teams

   # "methods" defines how users may express approval.
   methods: